South Hobart, Tasmania: Culture

 The area is known for its high green vote which is reflected by the existence of a community sustainability network.
 This is coordinated through a community.
 There is a strong sense of community, in part created by the suburb's location.
-It has an active community association – The South Hobart Progress Association Inc. founded in 1922 making it one of the oldest such organisations in Tasmania.
+It has an active community association – The South Hobart Progress Association founded in 1922 making it one of the oldest such organisations in Tasmania.

+Additionally, community involvement to preserve the presence of platypus in the Hobart Rivulet has attracted media attention.

 All Saints' Anglican Church is today known for being Hobart's centre of Anglo-Catholic worship.

-The suburb is home to the very successful South Hobart SC.
+The suburb is home to the South Hobart Football Club.

-Known as 'SoHo (South Hobart) village' by locals.
+The H Thompson Badminton Centre is located at 101 Cascade Road.

-The Cascade Hotel is host to the weekly Gypsy Jazz Jam session, every Wednesday, for locals and visiting artists.
+The Cascade Hotel was host to the weekly Gypsy Jazz Jam session, every Wednesday, for locals and visiting artists, but ceased around 2019.
+The restaurant and public bar remain vibrant with live music (occasionally) and food.

+Education

+South Hobart Primary School is the local public primary school, located at 59 Anglesea Street.
+Students, if using the public education system will eventually attend Taroona High School for grades 7 through 10, and then Hobart College for year 11 and 12.

+It is notable that according to the Australian Bureau of Statistics 2021 data, that South Hobart has 51.7% tertiary education compared to 21.9% for other Tasmanian residents, and 26.3% for Australia in general.

+Snapshots of South Hobart population statistics are available from the ABS website.

 History

 Upper Macquarie Street Post Office opened on 1 April 1874.
 It was renamed Cascade Road in 1884 and Hobart South in 1895.

+Settled by the merchant and professional classes, who wanted to get away from the noise and smell of Hobarton, South Hobart is Hobart's first suburb.

 Utilities

 Huon Road runs through South Hobart and is an extension of Davey Street (formerly Holbrook Place).
-Huon Road used to be named "The Huon Highway" and was the major road to the Huon Valley until the opening of the Southern Outlet during the latter half of the 20th century.
-Autumn time during the 1950s would see apple trucks continually travelling along this road carting apples to Europe, thus helping Tasmania to earn its title of "The Apple Isle".
+Huon Road used to be named the Huon Highway and was the major road to the Huon Valley until the opening of the Southern Outlet during the latter half of the 20th century.
+Autumn time during the 1950s would see apple trucks continually travelling along this road carting apples to Europe, thus helping Tasmania to earn its title of The Apple Isle.

-A refuse tip is located here within McRobies Gully.
+South Hobart is located alongside the Hobart Rivulet which was the main fresh water source that leads through to the Hobart central business district from Wellington Park.
+As a result, it has facilities as a popular park and transportation route for recreation and commuting to access destinations.
+The suburb also has one of the highest rates of commuter cycling in Australia, seven times higher than Greater Hobart.
+15% walk to work.

+A refuse tip is located here within McRobies Gully, and also contains the tip shop, which is located at the McRobies Gully Waste Management Centre (the tip), at the end of McRobies Road in South Hobart.
+This facility provides reuse, recycling, and refuse options for disposal of unwanted goods.